tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 \[Part 1\](https://www.reddit.com/r/nosleep/comments/1bb6dlj/i\_used\_to\_a\_soldier\_something\_found\_us\_in\_the/)

 We made torches from my ruined uniform.
-The small patches of light were like a small island amid the sea of darkness.
+The small patches of light were like islands amid the sea of darkness.
 Kiril was carrying Batu who pointed the direction, while I was watching for any signs of trouble.
 I breathed deeply, staring into the darkness holding the torch high like Prometheus.
 The idea of spending more time in this forest didn’t fill me with joy.

 I kicked myself again for not taking a flashlight.
 This was supposed to be a punishment, not a field exercise.
 We took as little as possible hoping that the lieutenant would not notice.
 The flashlights were at the bottom of our list of priorities.
 No radio either – the things were just too heavy.